Sverre Fehn: Life

-Fehn was born at Kongsberg in Buskerud, Norway.
+Fehn was born in Kongsberg in Buskerud, Norway.
 He was the son of John Tryggve Fehn (1894–1981) and Sigrid Johnsen (1895–1985).

 He received his architectural education at the Oslo School of Architecture and Design in Oslo.
 He entered his course of study in 1946 and graduated during 1949.
 Among other instructors, he studied under Arne Korsmo (1900–1968).

 In 1949, Fehn and architect Geir Grung (1926–1989) won the competition for the Museum Building for the Sandvig Collections at Maihaugen in Lillehammer Municipality.
 In 1950, Fehn joined PAGON (Progressive Architects Group Oslo, Norway).
 The group, which was led by Arne Korsmo, had the goal of implementing and promoting modern architecture.

 In 1952–1953, during travels in Morocco, he discovered vernacular architecture, which was to deeply influence his future work.
-Later he moved to Paris, where he worked for two years in the studio of Jean Prouvé, and where he knew Le Corbusier.
+Later he moved to Paris, where he worked for two years in the studio of Jean Prouvé and where he knew Le Corbusier.
 On his return to Norway in 1954, he opened a studio of his own in Oslo.